AndrewThien/What-will-I-watch-next-/README.md

-# Apply Python NLP library - SpaCy
+# Task 2 - Semantic Similarity

-This project applies SpaCy - a Python NLP library - to analyse garden-path sentences.
+This project applies SpaCy - a Python NLP library - to recommend the movie to watch next based on the film desciptions and desciption of Planet Hulk.
-Tokenisation and Entity recognition were employed in this project.

 ## Installation <a name="installation"/>